Dutch Quirk #15: Cram oliebollen into their mouths as soon as it gets cold

 Well, it’s officially oliebollen season in the Netherlands, so it’s only appropriate to address this quirk now while it’s fresh and happening en masse at almost every Dutch square near you.

-Don’t get us wrong, we at DutchReview LOVE oliebollen — we’ve carried entire conversations about it and how excited we are to have them back in the cold months.
+Don’t get us wrong, we, at DutchReview LOVE oliebollen — we regularly carry entire conversations about them and how excited we are to have them back in the cold months.
 A silver lining to look forward to during Dutch winters, if you ask us. 🥶

 What is it?